Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 For a smooth proper curve $X/\mathbb{C}$, the geometric Langlands correspondence refers to a conjectured equivalence of categories

 respecting various extra structures.
-The categories involved are expected to be certain derived categories or possibly enhancements thereof.
-On $D^?(\Bun,D_{\Bun})$ acts a family of functors, called Hecke operators.
+The precise definition of the derived categories above is given in \cite{MR3300415}.
+The right hand side $D^?(\Bun,D_{\Bun})$ is endowed with a family of functors, called Hecke operators.
 The geometric Langlands correspondence is expected to intertwine those with certain multiplication operators acting on $D^?(\Loc,\Oo)$.

 The picture described above is reminiscent of number theory.
-The Langlands programme is a collection of theorems and conjectures, encompassing a far-reaching generalization of class field theory.
+The Langlands programme is a collection of theorems and conjectures, encompassing a far-reaching generalisation of class field theory.
 Using Grothendieck's \emph{function-sheaf} dictionary it is possible to relate these two programmes.
 We refer to the survey \cite{MR2290768} and references therein for an account of the classical and geometric Langlands conjecture.

-In their paper \cite{Bezrukavnikov:fr} Bezrukavnikov--Braverman could establish a derived equivalence over the locus of smooth spectral curves, relating D-modules on $\Bun$ in positive characteristic to coherent sheaves on $\Loc$.
+In their paper \cite{Bezrukavnikov:fr} Bezrukavnikov--Braverman could establish a derived equivalence over the locus of smooth spectral curves, relating $D$-modules on $\Bun$ in positive characteristic to coherent sheaves on $\Loc$.
 In this section we extend their results to the locus of integral spectral curves by presenting the proof of Corollary \ref{cor:Langlands}.
 We construct an equivalence of derived categories $D^b_{\mathrm{coh}}(\intLoc,\Oo) \cong D^b_{\mathrm{coh}}(\intHiggs,\D_{\Bun})$, where $\D_{\Bun}$ denotes the Azumaya algebra of differential operators on $\Bun$ defined on an open dense substack of $\Higgs(X^{(1)})$ (see section 3.13 in \cite{Bezrukavnikov:fr}).
 This equivalence is constructed using the Arinkin-Poincar\'e sheaf (\cite{Arinkin:2010uq}).
 For this reason we assume from now on that the characteristic of the base field $p$ satisfies the estimate

 where $h$ denotes the genus of $X$.
 This assumption is required to apply Arinkin's results, as we will explain in Theorem \ref{thm:parinkin} and Lemma \ref{lemma:genus}.
 Moreover this equivalence can be shown to intertwine the Hecke operator with a multiplication operator.